- How to Make Your Resume Look Professional

-Sometimes other that just listing out your skills you can explain your best attained skills by using verbs.
-For instance, educated, organized, strategized, achieved etc.
+Sometimes other than just listing out your skills you can explain your best-attained skills by using verbs.
+For instance, educated, organized, strategized, achieved, etc.

 Have a brief skills section

-To have a professional CV you cannot go wrong with spellings.
-Make sure you check your spellings and any grammatical errors.
-Ensure the you don’t just use any words that do not portray the correct meaning.
+To have a professional CV you cannot go wrong with the spelling.
+Make sure you check your spelling and any grammatical errors.
+Ensure that you don’t just use any words that do not portray the correct meaning.
 You can ask someone else to check for any errors that could be contained in the resume.

 Although you may want to make your resume look more professional, a resume written by a professional writer will easily be recognized by the employers.
-When somebody else has written the resume for your, chances are that they might say something that contracts what is in your cover letter or in other documents such as the academics or professional documents.
-The best thing you can do is to seek for professional assistance but write your own CV.
+When somebody else has written the resume for you, chances are that they might say something that contracts what is in your cover letter or other documents such as academic or professional documents.
+The best thing you can do is to seek professional assistance but write your CV.

 Skills that have become outdated and irrelevant may deny you the chance of getting your dream job.
 Instead, replace those skills with the newly gained skills that are currently needed in your profession.
-Again some skills have become too common and having then in your CV will not add you marks.
+Again some skills have become too common and having them in your CV will not add to your marks.
 Skills like basic computer skills.

 Use accomplishments as a substitute for responsibilities: